CodeGyver/codegyver.github.io/_posts/2022-05-09-combine-and-number-pdf-pages-with-ghostscript.md

   - /2022/05/09/ghostscript/
 ---

-Ghostscript is an excellent interpreter for Postscript and Pdf files.
-It is installed on almost all modern Linux distributions per default.
+Ghostscript is an excellent interpreter for PostScript and PDF files and is installed by default on almost all modern Linux distributions.

-In this article, I would like to present how to unify multiple Pdfs into one file, create a bookmarks list inside it and add page numbers on each page of the generated document.
+In this article, I will present how to unify multiple PDFs into one file, create a bookmarks list within it, and add page numbers to each page of the generated document.

 <!--more-->

 <p class="message">
-At the time of writing, the current ghostscript version is 9.56.1.
-Full code described in the article, can be found <a href="https://github.com/zpieslak/scripts/tree/main/gs">here</a>.
+As of this writing, the current version of Ghostscript is 9.56.1.
+The full code described in the article can be found <a href="https://github.com/zpieslak/scripts/tree/main/gs">here</a>.
 </p>

 ## Combine files

-Firstly let's start with combining Pdfs into one file.
-It is relatively easy and can be done with the following command:
+First, let's start with combining PDFs into one file.
+This task is relatively easy and can be accomplished using the following command:

     gs -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=output.pdf first_input.pdf second_input.pdf

-Where `-dNOPAUSE` and `-dBATCH` disables interactive prompts, `-sDEVICE` chooses a so-called output device (all ghostscript devices can be found [here](https://www.ghostscript.com/doc/current/Use.htm#Output_device)) and `-sOutputFile` sends the output to file.
-Full [reference](https://www.ghostscript.com/doc/current/Use.htm).
+The options `-dNOPAUSE` and `-dBATCH` disable interactive prompts, `-sDEVICE` selects an output device (a list of all Ghostscript devices can be found [here](https://ghostscript.com/docs/9.56.1/Devices.htm)) and `-sOutputFile` directs the output to file.
+For additional information, refer to the [full reference](https://ghostscript.com/docs/9.56.1/Readme.htm).

 ## Pdf bookmarks

-Once we know how to combine the files, let's continue with generating the Pdf bookmarks.
-In order to generate bookmark in combined Pdf, we need to know what will be the position (page) of the bookmark in the combined file.
-This can be done, by simple calculating the number of the pages of each Pdf input.
+Now that we know how to combine the files, let's proceed with generating the PDF bookmarks.
+To generate bookmarks in the combined PDF, we need to determine the position (page) of each bookmark in the combined file.
+This can be accomplished by simply calculating the number of pages in each input PDF.

-The following command takes an input file `first_input.pdf` and outputs the number of pages to stdout.
+The following command takes an input file `first_input.pdf` and outputs the number of pages to the standard output (stdout).

     gs -dQUIET -dNODISPLAY --permit-file-read=first_input.pdf -c "(first_input.pdf) (r) file runpdfbegin pdfpagecount = quit"

-Where `-dQUIET` removes any standard stdout comments, produced by ghostscript, `-dNODISPLAY` runs with null device, `--permit-file-read=first_input.pdf` gives ghostscript permission to read the input file, `-c` allows running PostScript code in commandline, instead of providing a file. `runpdfbegin` and `pdfpagecount` are PostScript procedures, provided by ghostscript ([reference](https://github.com/ArtifexSoftware/ghostpdl/blob/1149c5ab914c7695caa8951bb8213f4241c51104/Resource/Init/pdf_main.ps)).
+Here, `-dQUIET` suppresses standard stdout comments produced by Ghostscript; `-dNODISPLAY` runs Ghostscript with a null device; `--permit-file-read=first_input.pdf` grants Ghostscript read permission for the input file; and `-c` allows the execution of PostScript code from the command line, negating the need to provide a file.
+Both `runpdfbegin` and `pdfpagecount` are PostScript procedures provided by Ghostscript.
+For more details, refer to the [reference](https://github.com/ArtifexSoftware/ghostpdl/blob/1149c5ab914c7695caa8951bb8213f4241c51104/Resource/Init/pdf_main.ps)).

-Another property we may need from input file is its title (for example to provide it as boookmark title).
-This can be done with following command:
+Another property we may need from the input file is its title (for example, to use it as the bookmark title).
+This can be achieved with the following command:

     gs -dBATCH -dQUIET -dPDFINFO -dNODISPLAY first_input.pdf 2>&1 | grep "Title: " | awk -F ': ' '{ print $NF }'

-Once we know what will be the position of the input file, we can generate Pdf bookmarks.
-Plus, it would be nice to add new metadata to the generated file.
-An example PostScript code would look as below:
+Once we determine the position of the input file, we can generate PDF bookmarks.
+Additionally, it would be beneficial to add new metadata to the generated file.
+An example of PostScript code would look like the following:

     % Main file metadata
     [ /Title (My Title for output pdf)